UK Skyrmion Project Team

 George joined the Skrmion Project as a PhD student in 2020 under the supervision of Professor Geetha Balakrishnan, after completing a Master of Physics (MSci) degree at the University of Bristol.

-His PhD is focused on understanding the formation of skyrmions in centrosymmetric materials.
+His PhD focused on understanding the formation of skyrmions in centrosymmetric materials.

-George uses arc melting, the flux method, or chemical vapour transport to grow single crystals.
+George used arc melting, the flux method, chemical vapour transport, or the floating zone method to grow single crystals.

-He then uses x-ray and neutron diffraction for structural characterization and low-temperature magnetometry, electronic transport and heat capacity measurements for macroscopic characterization of samples.
-To understand the microscopic nature of the magnetism in these materials he uses techniques such as resonant elastic x-ray scattering at central facilities such as Diamond.
+He then used x-ray and neutron diffraction for structural characterization and low-temperature magnetometry, electronic transport and heat capacity measurements for macroscopic characterization of samples.
+To understand the microscopic nature of the magnetism in these materials he also used techniques such as resonant elastic x-ray scattering at central facilities such as Diamond.

 Professor Shilei Zhang - Research Fellow